 The study highlighted the possible usefulness of approaching Alzheimer’s research from different angles.

 Years of failures

-There is limited treatment for Alzheimer’s disease today not for lack of effort, but because of years of failed attempts.
+The treatment for Alzheimer’s disease is limited today not for lack of effort, but because of failed attempts for years.
 Researchers have tried time and again to come up with an effective drug, but ended up getting frustrated.

 A good example of these frustrating outcomes is that of Intepirdine acquired by Axovant Sciences from GlaxoSmithKline in 2014.
 The clinical-stage pharmaceutical company ended up with poor results after raising around half a billion dollars to carry out trials on the drug.

-Practically all drugs approved for trials from 2002 to 2012 returned unimpressive results.
+Practically all drugs approved for trials from 2002 to 2012 returned with unimpressive results.